bbatsov/batsov.com/_posts/2023-01-08-2022-the-year-in-review.md

 COVID seems to be in the rear-view mirror these days and life has mostly returned to "normal".
 I had to opportunity to travel a lot in 2022, I've met some of my colleagues for the first time since 2019 and I've seen again movie theaters full of people.
+I've spent a lot more time with my family and friends.
 I also attended one in-person conference.
 That felt good.

 I can only hope the pandemic is behind us for good.